phauer/comment-sidecar/README.md

 # What's Different to Disqus

 - Everyone can comment.
 There is no registration required to write a comment.
-- Currently, you can't edit a post after the submission.
+- Currently, you can't edit or delete a post after the submission.
 - There is no individual avatar.
 I remove the Gravatar support due to privacy concerns: I don't want to share my visitor's data with Gravatar.
 Moreover, it's too easy to get their E-Mail out of the MD5 hash in the image URL.

 # Before and After